TWO WEEK NATIONAL PARK ROAD TRIP ITINERARY AND TOP TIPS

 Norris Geyser Basin hike is unreal

-Day 3: Yellowstone NP to Cody, Wyo
+Day 3: Yellowstone NP to Cody, Wyoming

-DAY 11-12: CODY, WYOMING TO KEYSTONE, SD (6.5 HR DRIVE)
+DAY 11-12: CODY, WYOMING TO KEYSTONE, South Dakota (6.5 HR DRIVE)

 Today was a long driving day but a beautiful drive.
-Western South Dakota is a well kept secret because it is absolutely beautiful and you never hear of anyone going there.
+Western South Dakota is a well-kept secret because it is absolutely beautiful and you never hear of anyone going there.
 We drove straight through, but if you’re not in a hurry and have time for a few stops, here’s what I recommend:

 • Devil’s Tower - Wyoming.
 This will be about a 2 hr detour.
 I really wanted to stop here, but we just didn’t have time.

-• Deadwood, SD - We are huge fans of the HBO show and it looked absolutely gorgeous.
+• Deadwood, SD - We are huge fans of the HBO show, and it looked absolutely gorgeous.

 • Sturgis, SD - It’s right off the highway, if you have time, pop down for a look